WeberNick/masterDB/README.md

 # masterDB

-Implementation of a buffer manager based database system.
+Implementation of a buffer pool based database system.
 The development of the system was carried out over the duration of one year as part of a university project at the [Chair of Applied Computer Science III, University of Mannheim](http://lspi3.informatik.uni-mannheim.de/en/home/).

 Table of Contents
 =================